-Our resolution differs from those based on new physics models, such as the fourth-generation model \cite{HLMN,S08}, in which it is the electroweak penguin amplitude that is enhanced.
-These proposals, in which new weak phases are introduced, change $S_{\rho^0 K_S}$ and $S_{\phi K_S}$.
-Our proposal, which does not involve multiple intermediate states, differs from the elastic rescattering models for final-state interaction \cite{CHY}.
+Our resolution differs from those based on new physics models, such as the fourth-generation model \cite{HLMN,S08}, where it is the electroweak penguin amplitude that is enhanced.
+These proposals, with new weak phases being introduced, change $S_{\rho^0 K_S}$ and $S_{\phi K_S}$.
+Our proposal differs from the elastic rescattering models for final-state interaction, which involve multiple intermediate states \cite{CHY}.
 A large $C$ has been generated through the charge exchange mechanism in \cite{Chua08}.
-Since the QCDF approach was employed, the parameter scenario ``S4" \cite{BN} or the inelastic scattering \cite{CCS} has to be incorporated in order to get the correct result for $A_{CP}(\pi^\mp K^\pm)$.
+Since the QCDF approach was employed there, the parameter scenario ``S4" \cite{BN} or the inelastic scattering \cite{CCS} has to be incorporated in order to get the correct result for $A_{CP}(\pi^\mp K^\pm)$.
 The exchange mechanism, which requires turning of two energetic quarks into opposite directions, is suppressed according to the factorization theorem.
 Moreover, $\Delta S_{\pi^0K_S}$ remains positive in \cite{Chua08}.